A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Examples

+which is different from the cubic perturbative terms from the Einstein-Hilbert action.
+There are more new derivative terms in higher dimensions, and they can be understood as natural generalizations of perturbative Lovelock and dRGT terms \cite{Hinterbichler:2013eza}.

+It is known that the linear theory of massless spin-2 field can be extended to a nonlinear theory with the same number of dynamical degrees of freedom.
+The result is the Einstein-Hilbert action.
+An interesting question is: Do the new scalar-ghost-free terms in eq.\eqref{gra} admit nonlinear extensions?
+In other words, we want to interpret the spin-2 field $h_{\m\n}$ as a perturbation around the Minkowski metric \be g_{\m\n}=\eta_{\m\n}+h_{\m\n}. \ee And the full actions should be functionals of the basic dynamical variable $g_{\m\n}$, rather than the perturbation $h_{\m\n}$, and eq.\eqref{gra} are the leading perturbative terms of the full Lagrangians.
+It was proposed in \cite{Hinterbichler:2013eza} that $\mathcal L_{1,2}^{(2)}$ corresponds to the perturbative term of a new nonlinear kinetic term for 4D massive spin-2 fields.
+Nonlinear extensions of $\mathcal L_{1,2}^{(2)}$ and other new derivative terms were constructed in \cite{Kimura:2013ika}.
+However, they were shown to propagate the Boulware-Deser ghost \cite{Kimura:2013ika}\cite{deRham:2013tfa}, which is known as the Ostrogradsky's scalar ghost in generic nonlinear theories of massive spin-2 fields.

 In principle, one can construct the nonlinear theory order by order in fields.
-However, this powerful perturbative procedure slows down at high orders and to obtain the complete nonlinear theory might require endless work.
-In addition, it is believed that the soul of a gravitational theory lives in geometry.
+This powerful perturbative procedure slows down at high orders and to obtain the complete nonlinear theory might require endless work.